Aliases for STAT3 Gene

 GeneCards Summary for STAT3 Gene

 STAT3 (Signal Transducer And Activator Of Transcription 3 (Acute-Phase Response Factor)) is a Protein Coding gene.
-Diseases associated with STAT3 include hyper ige syndrome and autoimmune disease, multisystem, infantile-onset.
+Diseases associated with STAT3 include autoimmune disease, multisystem, infantile-onset and hyper-ige recurrent infection syndrome.
 Among its related pathways are PI-3K cascade and Signaling by FGFR.
 GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and sequence-specific DNA binding.
 An important paralog of this gene is STAT1.

 UniProtKB/Swiss-Prot for STAT3 Gene